mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 	typealias Input = (Int, String, float) -> Bool func doSomething(Input) -> (SomeType) { }

 Another nice property that comes with functions is that they fit very well with multicore architectures, as we can execute them in their own threads in a safe way.
-Swift provides as an example a library called the Grand Dispatch that make concurrent programming using mulicore's a simpler feat than raw threads programming has proved to be.
+Swift provides a library called the Grand Dispatch that make concurrent programming using mulicore's a simpler feat than raw threads programming do.

 Entities are defined as objects known defined by their identity and their lineage.
 They are most often best implemented as a reference type (class).
 Their identity should come from their standing in the business, and they should just conform to a protocol as illustrated below.